Jan 20, 2016 - Research

 Their story has been featured in both the Atlantic and the New Yorker.
 A joint presentation they did at the American Society of Human Genetics focused on citizen science and crowdsourcing for scientific research.

 More recently, Eric developed a statistical method that refuted previous studies suggesting that in families with inherited prion disease, the disease will manifest itself as much as 14 years earlier with each generation.
 If true that would have been devastating for Sonia, who turned 31 in 2015.
-But Eric’s findings also highlight problems with research into other rare diseases, which can suffer from a lack of data or selection bias because the data comes from within the disease communities that they study.
+However, Eric’s findings also highlight problems with research into other rare diseases, which can suffer from a lack of data or selection bias because the data comes from within the disease communities they study.

 The research for this paper – which draws in part from data provided by 23andMe and Exome Aggregation Consortium data from the Broad – is important because it changes assumptions about the risks associated with some of the more than 60 mutations in the PRNP gene that are thought to confer risk for prion disease.
-In another recently published paper,
+In another recently published paper, Harvard’s Robert Green points out that Eric and Sonia’s work doesn’t just shed light on prion; it also highlights the power of sharing genetic data:

-“The story of this research stands as a testament to the generosity of unrequited data sharing from thousands of individuals and scientists around the globe, and to the unflinching devotion of a young couple to alter their seemingly unalterable genetic destiny,” Green writes.
+“The story of this research stands as a testament to the generosity of unrequited data sharing from thousands of individuals and scientists around the globe and to the unflinching devotion of a young couple to alter their seemingly unalterable genetic destiny,” Green writes.

 Real Progress

 By comparing the frequency of individual variants in prion disease patients versus the general population, the team found that the variants previously reported to cause prion disease aren’t all created equal — they actually form a spectrum of risk.
-At one end, some mutations previously reported as disease-causing appear to be benign, meaning that they do not increase risk of prion disease above the baseline risk in the general population.
+At one end, some mutations previously reported as disease-causing appear benign, meaning that they do not increase the risk of prion disease above the baseline risk in the general population.

 “Our work doesn’t change the prognosis for most patients with genetic prion disease,” said Eric.
 “Only a minority of them.”